6 Tips to Win Your Next Dealer Auction

 Most dealer auctions open the gates a few hours before the bidding begins.
 This will give you plenty of time to review all of the cars you’re interested in and inspect them in full.
 You can check the condition of each vehicle, look for visible damage, and check window stickers for additional information (e.g. absent titles).

 If you have a mobile appraisal tool, you can scan the VIN numbers to get the vehicle’s full data and history.
-This may or may not be different than what is already published online.
+This may or may not be different from what’s already published online.
 The more time you spend, the more you will know about each vehicle before bidding.

 Your appraisal tool is especially important when attending online auctions because you’re relying on this data to make your decisions.
 You won’t have a chance to see the vehicle in person.